astropenguin/xarray-units/README.md

 Dimensions without coordinates: dim_0
 ```

+> [!NOTE]
-These are equivalent to manually un/setting the units in the DataArray attributes, but the `units ` accessor also check that the units are valid when setting.
+> These are equivalent to manually un/setting the units in the DataArray attributes, but the `units` accessor also check that the units are valid when setting.

 ### Converting units to others